top of page

 The modal score per pillar, for plants in their first three years of TPM implementation, is consistently between 8 and 10 out of 20.
 That places the typical programme solidly in the Foundational band on the OEC diagnostic — well below the Intermediate threshold of 13, and significantly below what I observe JIPM assessors expecting from a programme making a credible case for the Award for TPM Excellence.

 This does not mean these programmes are failing.
 It means they are exactly where a programme at 12–24 months of implementation should be, if it has been building honestly: active, progressing, with real results in some areas, but with significant infrastructure gaps that will need to be closed before formal assessment is realistic.
+The gap is informative, not catastrophic.

 The OEC TPM Maturity Diagnostic and the JIPM Self-Checklist: Two Instruments, Two Purposes